Title and statement of responsibility area

 Following Dr. Glass’s retirement from the faculty of nursing at the University of Manitoba in 1986, the Canadian Nurses Foundation established the Doctor Helen Preston Glass Fellowship for Doctorate Study, awarded annually to a student pursuing their graduate degree in nursing.

-In 1989, Dr. Glass was appointed to the Order of Canada, and in 1995, she was given a honourary life membership in the Canadian Public Health Association, in recognition of outstanding services in the promotion of public health.
-In 1999, the University of Manitoba honoured Dr. Glass by naming their new nursing building after her.
+In 1988, Dr. Glass was made an Officer of the Order of Canada and received the Order of Manitoba in 2008.
+In 1995, she was given a honourary life membership in the Canadian Public Health Association, in recognition of outstanding services in the promotion of public health.
+In 1989, after her retirement from the University of Manitoba, Glass was named Professor Emerita.
+1999, the University of Manitoba honoured Dr. Glass by naming their new nursing building after her.
 Her Royal Highness, Princess Anne, dedicated the building during her visit for the 1999 Pan American games.
+In 2013, Glass was presented with the Centennial Ward from the College of Registered Nurses of Manitoba.

 Dr. Glass published widely on nursing and health care in professional journals in Canada and the United States, and internationally in French, English, and Danish.
 Dr. Helen Glass passed away on February 14, 2015.